 |---|---|---|---|

-| Calories | Often reduced, intentionally or accidentally | Easier to meet daily needs | A teen may miss needed calories without noticing during a tight eating window |
+| Calories | Often reduced, intentionally or not | Easier to hit daily needs | A teen can miss needed calories without realizing it during a tight eating window |

 | Protein distribution | Compressed into fewer meals | Spread across the day | Hitting enough protein gets harder when appetite, school, or sports get in the way |

-| Bone-supporting nutrients | Can be lower if food variety drops | Usually easier to maintain | Calcium and vitamin D intake often falls when meals become irregular |
+| Bone-supporting nutrients | Can drop if food variety shrinks | Usually easier to maintain | Calcium and vitamin D intake often falls when meals become irregular |

-| Hormone support | Mixed; HGH may rise briefly, IGF-1 can fall with restriction | More stable overall | Brief hormonal spikes look exciting online but don’t beat steady nourishment |
+| Hormone support | Mixed — HGH may rise briefly, IGF-1 can fall with restriction | More stable overall | Short hormone spikes look exciting online but don’t beat steady nourishment |

 | Growth support in teens | Weak and potentially risky | Stronger evidence base | Growth tends to track better with adequate intake and regular recovery |

-- Calcium supports bone structure.
+- Calcium supports bone structure directly.

 Intermittent Fasting in Teenagers and Children